 The most substantial characteristic of a deed is that it is the most serious indication to the public that a person really means to do what he or she is doing.
 In today’s commercial world, this idea of a serious commitment continues in the form of a deed.

-Therefore, a deed is used when substantial interests are at stake – such as where a person passes an interest, right or property, or creates an obligation binding on a person.
+Therefore, people use a deed when substantial interests are at stake.
+For example, where a person passes an interest, right or property, or creates an obligation binding on a person.

 The fundamentals of contract law are that there must be: